 There is no shortage of meaningful innovation in gynecology and contraception yet we must recognize that there are still significant gaps.
 One gap for example, is the need to develop solutions that are women-oriented.
 Meaning that the entire process, procedure or experience takes into account the women’s well-being from the beginning until the end as much as possible.

-In the article Innovators Transforming the World of Intrauterine Devices (IUDs), we look at trailblazers disrupting the IUD market.
+In this article, we look at trailblazers disrupting the IUD market.
 We feature Medicines360 because they are democratizing access to quality medicines including contraceptives to all women regardless of their socioeconomic status, insurance coverage or geographic location.

 Another trailblazer is the giant pharmaceutical Bayer, the market leader in the Hormonal IUD space.
 For the past 20 years, Bayer has created a suite of Hormonal IUDs, targeting women with different birth control needs.
 Their portfolio consists of known brands such as Mirena, Kyleena, and Skyla.
 A much different gem in size but similar in ambition is the Israeli-based Ocon, which is transforming the IUD market by bringing a new, ball-shaped IUD that is designed to better fit in the uterus.